openjs-foundation/community-fund/programs/travel-fund.md

 ## Reimbursement

+The following LFX system and instructions are not yet active.
+Please send an email over to operations@openjsf.org or reach out to Foundation staff on the OpenJS Foundation Slack.

 All reimbursement is done though the Linux Foundation LFX Crowdfunding platform.
 Once your request is approved and your travel is complete you can request reimbursement by:

 1. Accepted applicants file reimbursement request on [community fund’s LFX site](https://community-fund.openjsf.org).